csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 CONSTRAINTS

 indicating which solutions are preferred.
-For example, in a university class-scheduling prob- lem there are absolute constraints that no professor can teach two classes at the same time.
+For example, in a university class-scheduling problem there are absolute constraints that no professor can teach two classes at the same time.
 But we also may allow preference constraints: Prof. R might prefer teaching in the morning, whereas Prof. N prefers teaching in the afternoon.
 A schedule that has Prof. R teaching at 2 p.m. would still be an allowable solution (unless Prof. R happens to be the department chair) but would not be an optimal one.
-Preference constraints can often be encoded as costs on in- dividual variable assignments—for example, assigning an afternoon slot for Prof. R costs 2 points against the overall objective function, whereas a morning slot costs 1.
+Preference constraints can often be encoded as costs on individual variable assignments—for example, assigning an afternoon slot for Prof. R costs 2 points against the overall objective function, whereas a morning slot costs 1.
 With this formulation, CSPs with preferences can be solved with optimization search methods, either path-based or local.
 We call such a problem a **constraint optimization problem**, or COP.

 CONSTRAINT OPTIMIZATION PROBLEM